 To prune the leaves, cut it from the base of the plant.
 For spider roots, cut the stem from the bottom.
 Pruning excess roots will decrease the nutrients required by your plant.

-Weeding may not be a huge issue if you are planting spider plant in planters.
+Weeding may not be a huge issue if you are planting spider plants in planters.
 But if you are planting in your yard then make sure to keep the weeds out of the way especially when the spider plants are propagating.

 Common Problems And Solutions For Growing Spider Plants

 Spider mites are the most common pest for the spider plant.
-Contrary to their names, these spider mites are not a spider but related to arachnid family of insects.
+Contrary to their names, these spider mites are not a spider but related to the arachnid family of insects.

 These spider mites hide underneath the leaves which makes it sometimes difficult to observe it.
-You may use warm-water with little pressure to clean these spider mites from your spider plant.
+You may use warm water with little pressure to clean these spider mites from your spider plant.
 But if the infestation becomes severe, then you have to treat it with pesticides.